Skip to content

 Use Page for deliberate canvas padding, Drawing to crop around visible shapes, or Selection to isolate one asset.

-Limitation: it is slower than a converter when the SVG is already final and you only need many PNG copies.
+Limitation: Slower than a converter when the SVG is already final and you only need many PNG copies.

-Method 3: Save an SVG as PNG through Microsoft 365
+Method 3: Save as PNG through Microsoft 365

 1. Insert the SVG into PowerPoint, Word, or Excel.